Whilst arbitration is a recognised form of dispute resolution in Luxembourg, litigation is mostly used by domestic parties.

-The main differences between the UNCITRAL Model Law and the Luxembourg NCCP dispositions are that arbitration in Luxembourg is not limited to commercial relationships and that the NCCP refers, for arbitration proceedings, to the common judicial procedure (Article 1230 NCCP) whereas the UNCITRAL Model Law is tailored to arbitral proceedings.
-Nevertheless, Article 1225 NCCP sets out certain restrictions regarding the material scope of arbitration and parties are free to determine the different steps of their arbitral proceeding.
+The main differences between the UNCITRAL Model Law and the Luxembourg NCCP dispositions are that arbitration in Luxembourg is not limited to commercial relationships and that the NCCP refers, for arbitration proceedings, to the common judicial procedure (Article 1230 of the NCCP) whereas the UNCITRAL Model Law is tailored to arbitral proceedings.
+Nevertheless, Article 1225 of the NCCP sets out certain restrictions regarding the material scope of arbitration and parties are free to determine the different steps of their arbitral proceeding.

 Luxembourg is a party to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards of 1958, the European Convention on International Commercial Arbitration of 1961, the Energy Treaty Charter and more than 100 bilateral investment treaties.

 It should be noted that since October 2013 a group of practitioners and academics interested in arbitration, the Think Tank for Arbitration, have worked on a comprehensive reform of the law on arbitration and organised seminars on arbitration.
 The completion of these works led the Think Thank for Arbitration to propose a draft Model Law – which combines elements from the UNCITRAL Model Law, the Belgian as well as the French arbitration laws – to the Ministry of Justice.

 Based on such proposal, on 15 September 2020, the Ministry of Justice presented to the Luxembourg Parliament a draft bill of law aiming to modernise the legal provisions of Luxembourg’s arbitration law to align it with international arbitration standards.
 The legislative procedure is currently ongoing.